 January 10, 2012 (KHARTOUM) - Sudanese president Omer Al-Bashir has raised the spectre of banning political parties that conclude political alliance with rebel groups, the interior minister announced Thursday.

-- Sudan’s President Omer Hassan Al-Bashir (R) talks with opposition’s Umma Party leader and former Prime Minister Sadiq Al-Mahdi, (file/Reuters)
+- FILE - Sudan’s President Omer Hassan Al-Bashir (R) talks with opposition’s National Umma Party leader and former Prime Minister al-Sadiq Al-Mahdi (Reuters)